Tuttotorna/OMNIA-VALIDATION/docs/PROJECT_STATUS.md

 It provides schema-normalized copies for validation tooling.
 It tests the wrapper that creates those normalized copies.
 It maps validator families through a registry.
+It defines a policy for classifying result changes.
 It is becoming installable, testable, schema-aware, maintainable, and extensible.
 ```